ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/grid-interface/_index-react.md

 <framework-specific-section frameworks="react">
 <note>
-| The gridRef will not be defined until after the AgGridReact component has been initialised.
+| The gridRef value will not be defined until after the AgGridReact component has been initialised.
 | If you want to access the api as soon as it's available (ie do initialisation
 | work), consider listening to the `gridReady` event.
 </note>